W3 Wine School

 Cava used to be called "Spanish Champagne", but this is no longer permitted in EU, since Champagne is a protected French name.

-The production method is the same as for Champagne, but with other grapes:
+The production method is the same as for Champagne, but with main grapes:

 • Macabeu